-Security is one of the most frequently discussed topics in the data centre services world.
+Security is one of the most frequently discussed topics in the data center services world.
 But why is security so important?

 The importance of security is hard to overstate.
 But in taking a closer look at why security is so important, it becomes clear why so many companies invest so many resources into keeping their facilities and data secure.
 Here are a few of the more prominent reasons why security is so important:

-Risk of natural disasters and other threats: Today, natural disasters pose one of the biggest threats around to data centres.
-Physical security in a data centre, starting with where it is built (outside of flood zones and in low seismic activity areas) and culminating with the actual construction of the building (is the building solidly built?), lessens the risk of downtime when natural disaster strikes.
+- Risk of natural disasters and other threats: Today, natural disasters pose one of the biggest threats around to data centers.
+Physical security in a data center, starting with where it is built (outside of flood zones and in low seismic activity areas) and culminating with the actual construction of the building (is the building solidly built?), lessens the risk of downtime when natural disaster strikes.
 This saves money and time, and keeps your data flowing when you need it.

-Obligation to clients and customers: When your business takes a customer’s data, you’re obligated to do your best to keep that data safe and secure.
-A data centre that takes compliance and physical security seriously helps fulfill this promise, keeping data safe from natural and physical threats to data centres.
+- Obligation to clients and customers: When your business takes a customer’s data, you’re obligated to do your best to keep that data safe and secure.
+A data center that takes compliance and physical security seriously helps fulfill this promise, keeping data safe from natural and physical threats to data centers.

-Telx’s data centres offer industry-leading security and compliance measures.
-From the many security features we have in place at all of our data centres-onsite security to motion detection for CCTV—to our SOC2 compliance across all of our data centres, we take our security and compliance very seriously.
+Telx’s data centers offer industry-leading security and compliance measures.
+From the many security features we have in place at all of our data centers—onsite security to motion detection for CCTV—to our SOC2 compliance across all of our data centers, we take our security and compliance very seriously.
 When you choose Telx, you can rest comfortably knowing that your business’ and customers’ data are secure.